Range Map

 • Modest cruise efficiency for the operating cost.
 True airspeeds in the mid-200s KTAS at high power settings come at IGSO-540 fuel burns; a Beech King Air 90 in the same mission is faster, simpler to operate, and better supported, at a higher acquisition price.

-• Cabin volume trades against pressurization.
-The 680FL gives meaningfully more cabin length without pressurization at the same MTOW class – buyers should be honest about whether the mission actually requires pressurized flight or whether the stretched cabin is the better answer.
+• Cabin volume trades against pressurisation.
+The 680FL gives meaningfully more cabin length without pressurisation at the same MTOW class; buyers should be honest about whether the mission requires pressurised flight or whether the stretched cabin is the better answer.

 See Also